gregorywmorris/cdnow-customer-value/README.md

 ## Customer Detail: Top 10, Last 90-Days, index is the customer ID

-### Customers that have the highest spend probability in the next 90-days
+### Customers that have the highest spend probability in the next 90 days

 ![Chart: Highest Spend Probability](images/spend_prob_90_days.png)